Day 2 B: The Boyfriend Recombobulation

 enough to make them put down their weapons, which in this case was a bamboo

-stick, a broken ladle and rolled newspaper.
-Often the warriors were involved in
+stick, a broken ladle and rolled newspaper

 hand to hand combat, usually sparked by incidents like the youngest secretly

-wearing the t-shirt of the eldest to a birthday party.
+wearing the t-shirt of the eldest to a birthday party

 When Shakespeare said “What’s in a name”… he couldn’t have